Břetislav Staš: Biography

-Between 1960 and 1966 he studied at Charles University for a long time.
+Between 1960 and 1966, he studied at Charles University for a long time.
 In 1966 he received the title RNDr. at the Faculty of Science of Charles University in geophysics.

 Between 1965 and 1996, he cooperated with VVUU (Research Coal Institute), where he transferred his knowledge of surface seismic into the mining environment.
 His task was to carry out the necessary technical and safety measures and verify that the interest coal block could be utilized and that it was not tectonically disturbed.
 It has built up a new mining seismic facility within the SCI, which was a completely new discipline in the CSSR.
 He also succeeded in specifying, physically describing, evoking and using a completely new, world-known seismic so-called transverse seam wave (TSW) to which he obtained the patent.
 In-situ measurement results in the TSWmethod in the Czech Republic and the world have reached a high level of expertise that has enabled increased coal mining efficiency not only in the Czech Republic but also in the world.

 Within the framework of the VVÚS activities, more than 120 coal blocks (in all Czech and Slovak coal basins) were measured by the TSW method and sample measurements were carried out in the coal mines of Poland, Hungary, Georgia, China and Australia.
 TSW-method has been awarded with a patent of the Czechoslovak Socialist Republic, USA, England, Japan, China, Poland.
 He won the state prize of the President of the Czechoslovak Socialist Republic, Honorable Recognition of the Tbilisi Academy in Georgia, Honorable Mention Bytom, Zlatý kahan OKR.

 Since 1989, the Czech coal mining has begun to undergo major changes that have resulted in restrictions on the activities of in-situ work.
 Later in 1996 he retired and terminated his employment with the VVUU.

 In 1996 he founded GEOSTAS, which deals with astrophysics, on a prediction prognosis of the variability of the times of the origins and manifestations of the magnitudes of the intensity of the solar eruptions and the earthquake.

+Staš died on 8 December 2021, at the age of 93.